AI-Hypercomputer/xpk/README.md

 ## Storage
-Currently xpk supports two types of cloud storages: FUSE and Filestore.
+Currently XPK supports two types of storages: Cloud Storage FUSE and Google Cloud Filestore.

 ### FUSE
 A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.